What I'm Reading Now

 Maybe I'll start the journal back up someday.
 There's something nice about the tactile nature of scrawled writing in a physical journal, and I love flipping through the pages and finding my reactions to long-forgotten books I read years ago.
 But in the meantime, I'm going to review some of the books I'm reading here.

 Just like I did in my journaling days, I'll be totally honest, and I'll tell you why I feel the way I do.
 And just like in my journal, length will be variable.
 If I have a stack of papers to grade, reviews may be pretty minimal.
-During the summer, on the other hand, I may spend a lot of time rambling on and on about why Rick Moody is brilliant, or why The Walking Dead comics are far, far, FAR inferior to the TV show (sorry, Robert Kirkman).
+During the summer, on the other hand, I may spend a lot of time rambling on and on about why Rick Moody is brilliant, or why The Walking Dead comics are like a first draft of the more revised and polished TV show (sorry, Robert Kirkman).

 If you want an author's uncensored opinions about the books she's actually choosing to read (and not being assigned to read and review by an editor somewhere), then these reviews are for you, my friend.
 And, hey, feel free to give me suggestions of books I should read (or books I should avoid) by clicking on the Contact tab in my website's main menu.